 After installing the DUC, be sure to configure it with the email address and password that you use to login to this site.
 As long as the No-IP software is properly configured and running, your hostname will always point to the dynamic IP address at your location, no matter when it changes.

-If you do not wish to run a computer at all times you can see if a devices at your network supports No-IP.com for Dynamic DNS updates.
+If you do not wish to run a computer at all times you can see if a device at your network supports No-IP.com for Dynamic DNS updates.
 Some devices that include No-IP for Dynamic DNS can be Routers or Camera systems.
+Additionally here’s a general guide that works for the vast majority of devices.

 Step 6: Configure Your Router